When is the trip?

 What do I wear on the trip?

-Career Trip Advice
+Career Trip Tips

 - Do your research.
 Research organizations ahead of time and identify speakers, alumni, and other practitioners in attendance with whom you’d be interested in speaking.

 - Generate a list of questions.
 As you’re doing your research, begin thinking of thoughtful questions you may have about organizations and individuals in attendance.
 Each panel will have a Q&A portion for general and widely-applicable questions.
 For more specific questions, wait until after the presentation to approach the speaker.
 Keep in mind that during site visits, it is not appropriate to ask for an internship/job unless the host brings it up, nor is it appropriate to ask for someone’s contacts in a group setting.
+At the end of the visit it is appropriate to ask if they anticipate any internships or full time openings and the type of skills and or qualifications they look for in a candidate and what makes someone successful at this organization

 - Follow up.
 Send a thank-you note to alumni and other practitioners you meet to continue the rapport you build with them during Career Trip events.